Best tablets for photo editing in 2022

 • Apple Pencil not included

-The top of the heap and currently the largest and most powerful iPad available, the 5th Generation iPad Pro 12.9” features the powerful M1 chip, a large XDR (Extreme Dynamic Range) Liquid Retina display capable of producing sharp, bright, vivid images with a wider color gamut than its 11-inch sibling.
+The top of the heap and currently the largest and most powerful iPad available, the 5th Generation iPad Pro 12.9” features the powerful M1 chip, a large XDR (Extreme Dynamic Range) Retina display capable of producing sharp, bright, vivid images with a wider color gamut than its 11-inch sibling.
 The specs are uncompromising, as is the price, but well worth it for the most demanding professionals: the display is capable of 1000 nits maximum brightness for SDR content, and 1600 nits maximum for HDR content

 Apple’s highly supported iOS app ecosystem remains a key feature, just like with any other iOS product.